 Project Summary

 In 2022, the USDA Forest Service Forest Health Protection Aerial Detection Survey (ADS) documented extensive mortality of true firs (Abies spp.) in Oregon.
 Referred to as “Firmageddon”, concerns about its potential economic and ecological impacts highlight the need to develop unbiased and verifiable information on forest mortality events, and improve our understanding of forest vulnerability in the future.
-However, available datasets about forest disturbances differ in various important aspects, including their spatial and temporal resolution, extent, and agent attribution.
+However, available datasets about forest disturbances differ in various important aspects, including their spatial and temporal resolution, extent, agent attribution, and severity assessment.
 This makes gaining a cohesive picture of large-scale forest mortality events difficult.
-This project compares and integrates three forest disturbance data sources – plot-based data from the USDA Forest Service Forest Inventory and Analysis Program (FIA), aerial data from the Aerial Detection Survey (ADS) program, and remotely-sensed satellite time series imagery – in order to improve estimates of forest disturbance extent, severity, and vulnerability.
+This project compares and integrates three forest disturbance data sources – plot-based data from the USDA Forest Service Forest Inventory and Analysis Program (FIA), aerial classification of disturbed patches from the Aerial Detection Survey (ADS) program, and remotely-sensed satellite time series imagery – in order to improve estimates of forest disturbance extent, severity, and vulnerability.

 Objectives